-Now I'm the Interaction Designer on the Data News team at WNYC, and I'm an artist living and working in Brooklyn.
+I'm an artist living and working in Brooklyn.
 I draw and write about love and energy at What Love Looks Like, and reblog on Tumblr as observe-accrue.
-My artwork is available for sale at my Etsy shop and Tictail shop.
+My artwork is available for sale at my Etsy and Tictail stores.

-I am available for hire to teach, speak, consult and converse on ideas related to relationships, healing, design thinking, visualization, the esoteric, mythology and social media.
+I am available for hire to teach, speak and consult on the subjects of design thinking, healing, visualization, esoteric learning, mythology and social media.
 Please, get in touch with me.